biotoolbox/pam/README.md

 |etrmax_with_without_ratio   |NA     |NA     |NA           |pmax_popt_and_ik_iik_ratio |
 |sdiff        |sdiff    |sdiff    |sdiff          |sdiff      |

-#### Publication-accurate naming and the respective homogenisation with additional calculations not included in the paper
+#### Publication-accurate naming and the respective homogenisation with additional calculations not included in the original publication

 |same        |Eilers and Peeters |Platt    |Walsby          |Vollenweider    |
 |-|-|-|-|-|